Banig: Tausug

+Tboli

+Among the Tboli people of Lake Sebu, mats are typically woven from a local reed species that closely resemble bamboo strips and are much more durable than other types of banig.
+Most Tboli mats are uncolored, though a few may be dyed.

+Waray

+The banig of the Waray people of Basey, Samar is made of tikog leaves (Fimbristylis umbellaris).
+In 2020, a Samar solon seek for its Banig industry by supporting the tikog industry.
+As of March 8, 2024, the Basey Association for Native Industry Growth (BANIG) has conducts its 10 year anniversary inviting the public and private sectors to join the said activity and to witness the search of miss banig 2024.

 Festivals

 Banig Festival

 In celebration of Badian's annual fiesta, the Banig Festival showcases the town's various handicrafts and culture, focusing specifically on the native handwoven mats made from Banig.
 This festival, which is observed every 3 July, is in honor of the town's patron saint, St. James the Great and includes street dancing with costumes made using Banig material, a trade fair showcasing the banig and other native products, and a banig-making contest.